executablebooks/sphinx-design/docs/badges_buttons.md

 Despite the name, `button-link` and `button-ref` do **not** convert to `<button>` tags in HTML.
 They are output as `<a>` tags and use CSS to achieve the button look and feel.
 This has important accessibility implications.
-For example, assistive tech will include Sphinx Design "buttons" when asked for the all the links on the page.
+For example, assistive tech will include Sphinx Design "buttons" when asked to present a list of all the links on the page.
 :::

 ```{button-link} https://example.com